emanguy/Curse-of-Strahd/Locations/Barovia/Vallaki/Blue Water Inn.md

 * The double doors leading outside can be barred from within
 * Behind red curtanis are 3 alcoves contaning a half-empty wine barrel in a wooden brace
+  * 2 of the 3 are labeled "Purple Grapemash No. 3"
+  * The last one is labeled "Red Dragon Crush"
-* 12 empty barrels are piled 2 high near the door to the kitchen area and have []
+* 12 empty barrels are piled 2 high near the door to the kitchen area and have [[The Wizard of Wines]] logo burned onto them
+  * 7 of the 12 barrels are labeled "Purple Grapemash No. 3"
+  * 5 of the 12 barrels are labeled "Red Dragon Crush"

 ## E - Kitchen
+> This room looks like the kitchen of someone who loves to cook.
+It has piles of pots, walls lined with utensils and shelves of ingredients, and all manner of pleasant odors.
+Two lanterns hang above a sturdy pine worktable in the middle of the clutter.
+A pot of soup bubbles on the hearth.

+* [[Urwin Martikov]] works here and occasionally gets help from [[Brom]] and [[Bray]]
+* A cupboard against the east wall has cutlery and dishware that isn't valuable
+* The door on the west wall can be barred from the inside
+* A secret door at the west end of the south wall opens to a wooden staircase that leads to **area I**

 ## F - Stable

+* The sliding wooden doors on the west wall of this room are held shut by a

 ## G - Storage